SSI makes monthly payments to people who have low income and few resources and are:

 - Most home energy assistance.

-If you are married, Social Security also include part of your spouse’s income and resources when deciding whether you qualify for SSI.
-If you are younger than age 18, Social Security include part of your parents’ income and resources.
+If you are married, Social Security also includes part of your spouse’s income and resources when deciding whether you qualify for SSI.
+If you are younger than age 18, Social Security includes part of your parents’ income and resources.
 And, if you are a sponsored noncitizen, Social Security may include your sponsor’s income and resources.

 If you are a student, some of the wages or scholarships you receive may not count.

 If you are disabled but work, Social Security does not count wages you use to pay for items or services that help

 you to work.
 For example, if you need a wheelchair, the wages you use to pay for the wheelchair do not count as

 income when Social Security decides whether you qualify for SSI.